EdenWise/hjcrc/HJCSICextra.md

 In fear of them, the ancestors of the Hebrews underwrote/subvented them.
 Underwriting means to "Support someone financially or otherwise so as to guarantee success [paraphrased from the Oxford Dictionary](https://www.oed.com/search/dictionary/?scope=Entries&q=underwrite).
 The people who had money liked the effects of the underwriting.
+The underwriting spread.
+The underwriters were very rewarded.
 Their personal protection grew.
 Their influence spread.
 Their status increased.
 The profit was plentiful.
-The underwriting spread to a number of people.
 They became *addicted* to the rewards.
 This is how the *political lef*t started.

-The effects of the underwriting were very rewarding.

-There is a problem that arose with the underwriting: it blocked and sometimes halted natural progress.
+There is are problems, though, that arose with the underwriting.
+Chiefly, it blocked and sometimes halted natural progress.
 It limited the number of people involved.
 The narcissistic men became spoiled and immobile in their thinking.
-Dominions were created.
+They had created dominions.

-They kept this knowledge silent to protect themselves from community retribution.
+The underwriters kept this knowledge silent to protect themselves from community retribution.

-People became selfish looking to get underwritten.
+People's selfishness's grew looking to get underwritten.

-Rewards, though, failing to be earned, have destructive consequences to a citizen's behavior.
 Underwriting though, done silently, has horrible effects on civilization.
 Chiefly, it creates the feeling to those outside the underwriting of being excluded.
 People began fighting for inclusion.

+Rewards, though, failing to be earned, have destructive consequences to a citizen's behavior.

 [^def-unwt]: Support someone financially or otherwise so as to guarantee a success [definition paraphrased from the Oxford Dictionary]).
 - It became very popular, powerful, and profitable.